-Romance Languages Option
+Romance Languages Concentrations

-Candidates for the Romance languages track will be allowed to tailor their programs individually, with the advice of a Graduate Adviser.
+Candidates for the Romance languages track will be allowed to tailor their programs individually, with the advice of a Graduate Advisor.
 The goal will be to meet the interests and career requirements of the candidate by utilizing the full resources of the department and of cognate graduate programs offered by the University.
 Students choosing this option may pursue one of the following configurations:

 (1) Double major in French and Spanish, with an accumulation of 30 hours of coursework in each, including up to 30 transferred hours.
 However, a maximum of 18 hours in either language (French or Spanish) can be transferred from a prior MA to satisfy requirements towards either major in the double major track of the Romance Languages Option of the Ph.D.

 (3) Major in Spanish (or French), with a 30-hour concentration in Linguistics (mostly Applied Linguistics).
-In consultation with a Graduate Adviser, available linguistics coursework can be selected from the departments of Modern Languages and Classics, English, Anthropology, and Communicative Disorders, as well as from the College of Education.
+In consultation with a Graduate Advisor, available linguistics coursework can be selected from the departments of Modern Languages and Classics, English, Anthropology, and Communicative Disorders, as well as from the College of Education.